prefrontal/VXMetar/Data/README.md

 **WXL.txt**

 Weather reporting locations data from the National Airspace Systems Resources database.
 The above metadata file is used to decode the file format, which is based on fixed-length text fields.
 This file contains latitude and longitude data for each station down to tenths of a second.
 Also provides information on the weather servies available at each location, including METAR.
+One downside is that not all of the locations providing METAR are listed as such in the file.
+This means that the NCAR data is needed to produce a complete list.